-The visit was excellently managed by a resident instructor; the party visited first the residential areas, followed by the classroom, lecture and demonstration areas and the various separate was the humidity chamber and the maze, in which fully equipped officers have to work under conditions of extreme heat, dark and abnormal humidity, their progress being monitored from outside in case of accident.
+The visit was excellently managed by a resident instructor; the party visited first the residential areas, followed by the classroom, lecture and demonstration areas and the various separate constructions referred to above.
+The final stop before the observation of the beginning of a fire exercise was the humidity chamber and the maze, in which fully equipped officers have to work under conditions of extreme heat, dark and abnormal humidity, their progress being monitored from outside in case of accident.
 J.S.